Afro-Brazilian history: African origins

 The Africans brought to Brazil belonged to two major groups: the West African and the Bantu people.

 The West African people (previously known as Sudanese, and without connection with Sudan) were sent in large scale to Bahia.
 They mostly belong to the Ga-Adangbe, Yoruba, Igbo, Fon, Ashanti, Ewe, Mandinka, and other West African groups native to Guinea, Ghana, Benin, Guinea-Bissau and Nigeria.
 The Bantus were brought from Angola, Congo region and Mozambique and sent in large scale to Rio de Janeiro, Minas Gerais, and the Northeastern Brazil.

 The blacks brought to Brazil were from different ethnicities and from different African regions.
 Gilberto Freyre noted the major differences between these groups.
 Some Sudanese peoples, such as Hausa, Fula and others were Islamic, spoke Arabic and many of them could read and write in this language.
 Freyre noted that many slaves were better educated than their masters, because many Muslim slaves were literate in Arabic, while many Portuguese Brazilian masters could not even read or write in Portuguese.
 These slaves of greater Arab and Berber influence were largely sent to Bahia.
 Even today the typical dress of the women from Bahia has clear Muslim influences, as the use of the Arabic turban on the head.

 Despite the large influx of Islamic slaves, most of the slaves in Brazil were brought from the Bantu regions of the Atlantic coast of Africa where today Congo and Angola are located, and also from Mozambique.
 In general, these people lived in tribes.
 The people from Congo had developed agriculture, raised livestock, domesticated animals such as goat, pig, chicken and dog and produced sculptures in wood.
 Some groups from Angola were nomadic and did not know agriculture.

-Note: "South of Bahia" means, "from Espírito Santo to Rio Grande do Sul"; "North of Bahia" means, "from Sergipe to Amapá".